paperjs/paper.js/README.md

 3. This is important: Create a so-called *topic branch*: `git checkout -tb name-of-my-patch` where "name-of-my-patch" is a short but descriptive name of the patch you're about to create.
 Don't worry about the perfect name though -- you can change this name at any time later on.

 4. Hack!
-Make your changes, additions, etc and commit them.
+Make your changes, additions, etc., commit them then push them to your github fork: `git push origin name-of-my-patch`

 5. Send a pull request to the upstream repository's owner by visiting your repository's site at github (i.e. https://github.com/yourusername/paper.js) and press the "Pull Request" button.
 Here's a good guide on pull requests: <http://help.github.com/pull-requests/>